-Dental implants are designed to last a long time which is why most dentists will recommend them if you have damaged teeth that are beyond repair or missing teeth.
-It is no secret that dental implants are expensive especially when compared to other teeth replacement options like dentures or bridges.
-Dental implants are a long-term investment in your overall well-being and oral health and may help to prevent the need for further advanced dental care.
+Dental implants are designed to last a long time which is why most dentists will recommend them if you have damaged teeth that are beyond repair, or missing teeth.
+It is no secret that dental implants are expensive, especially when compared to other teeth replacement options like dentures or bridges.
+Dental implants are a long-term investment in your overall well-being and oral health.
+They may help prevent the need for further advanced dental care.
 Dental implants offer a permanent solution for missing teeth and often require no future maintenance costs.

 Dr. Datta Malyavantham is a dentist in Northern Virginia that offers full dental implant services under one roof.
 Our dental care team coordinates all phases of the implant treatment for a streamlined procedure yielding high-quality results.
 Dr. Datta offers many types of dental implants including single and multiple implants as well as All-On-Four and implant secured dentures.

 Cost of Dental Implants

 It’s almost impossible to quote an average price for a dental implant because the treatment is so unique to the individual patient.
 There are many factors that go into the total cost of your treatment including:

 Location and size of the implant – The location of the dental implant(s) and the size needed will have a huge impact on the cost.
 Some tooth locations in your mouth require more advanced dental care when placing a dental implant.